Venzory/Venzory/docs/VENZORY_IMPLEMENTATION_HISTORY.md

 ## Overview

-This document consolidates the implementation history of major features and infrastructure improvements completed during the Remcura V2 MVP development phase.
+This document consolidates the implementation history of major features and infrastructure improvements completed during the Venzory MVP development phase.
 Each section represents a significant milestone that contributed to production readiness.

 For current status and ongoing work, see:
 - **Current MVP Status**: `docs/product/MVP_FLOW_STATUS_REPORT.md`